Therapeutic: antiarrhythmics (class III)

 Assess blood pressure periodically, and compare to normal values (see Appendix F).
 Report low blood pressure (hypotension), especially if patient experiences dizziness or syncope.

-Monitor and report any increase or decrease in metabolism that might indicate ...
+Monitor and report any increase or ...